“The Saints,” and “The Faithful”

 12 Giving thanks unto the Father, which hath made us meet to be partakers of the inheritance of the saints in (the) light: 13 Who hath delivered us from the power of darkness, and hath translated us into the kingdom of his dear Son:

-Let us therefore, as many as be perfect, be thus minded: and if in any thing ye be otherwise minded, God shall reveal even this unto you.
+Phil 3:15 Let us therefore, as many as be perfect [full grown], be thus minded: and if in any thing ye be otherwise minded, God shall reveal even this unto you.

-I am sure that we all were once “otherwise minded” as saints in the darkness.
+I am sure that we all were once “otherwise minded” as saved saints yet in the darkness.

 In our former state as a “saint”, we were “the old man” in Eph 4:22 and Col 3:9.